atsfr-tibco-devhub/TIBCO-Platform-Workshop/docs/README.md

 ![](./images/Image_90.gif)

-7. In this trace we can see that the FetchCustomerRow activity took a proportionally long time of 3.16ms to execute compared to the overall execution time of 3.26ms for the entire API call.
+7. In this trace we can see that the CallBackendService activity took a proportionally long time of 3.16ms to execute compared to the overall execution time of 3.26ms for the entire API call.

 ![](./images/Image_91.png)